TESTMECS/monkey-odin/readme.md

 let my_tan = tan(float(0));
 ```
 # now:
-- Readability of Compiler and VM and tests are quite dogwater.
+- Making sure its readable and lots more examples to make sure its working.